cunybpl/nycet_pnp/src/content/guides/systems/chilled-water-loop.md

 ### Primary Flow

 A primary-flow chilled water system consists of CHW pumps that circulate chilled water from the air-conditioned zone to the chillers.
-Primary pumps are usually headered to allow for the minimum flow through the chiller and there are usually multiple pumps to allow for staging and redundancy; however, a chiller dedicated pumping design can also be found in some facilities.
+There are usually multiple pumps in the system to allow for staging and redundancy.
+These pumps often pump water into a single common pipe called a header, which allows them to run in parallel and service multiple chillers; however, some facilities have a single pump dedicated to each chiller.
 Primary-flow systems can be either constant-primary-flow or variable-primary-flow.

 A **constant-primary-flow system** usually has a staged cooling system and constant speed CHW pumps.